andreypopp/react-stylesheet/README.md

 ## Usage

-Library exports a single mixin `ReactStylesheet` which expects a component to implement `getStylesheets()` method which should return a list of URL to
+Library exports a single mixin `ReactStylesheet` which expects a component to provide `stylesheets` attribute which should be an array of URLs to stylesheets:
-stylesheets:

     var React           = require('react')
     var ReactStylesheet = require('react-stylesheet')